jmendoza075/JonathanMendoza_3_29062021/README.md

 ## OpenClassroooms Project 3

-> "Project 3 : Dynamisez une page web avec des animations CSS" dans le cadre du cours de Développeur Web chez OpenClassroooms.
+> "Projet 3 : Dynamisez une page web avec des animations CSS" dans le cadre du cours de Développeur Web chez OpenClassroooms.

 > This is "Project 3: Create a dynamic webpage using only CSS animations " as part for the Web Developper training course at OpenClassrooms.